Realism-Studios/Realism-X/README.md

 self-explanatory, so there shouldn't really be any confusion there.

-The majority of the unused stuff in this patch has been removed in previous updates for the project, and all of the models have been compressed with ExtendedLZ77 to save some space.
+The majority of the unused stuff in this patch has been removed in previous updates for the project, and all of the models have been compressed to save some space on your SD card (it actually helps a fair bit, there's some massive model archives in this mod).

 # Changelog
 ## Realism X v4.5 - January 6th, 2024